PREP STEPS FOR IRS COLLECTIONS

 The IRS can continue to collect for years not covered by the bankruptcy but they may place you in "temporarily uncollectible status".

 Anyone who is considering an Offer in Compromise should review the bankruptcy options as well.
-Call Robert Bradley, JD for a FREE, confidential, bankruptcy attorney conference.
-TaxHelpLaw gives you the option of pursuing all your remedies!
+Click on this link for an Evaluation of your bankruptcy options.

 Please read and contribute to the TaxHelp Blog "Bankruptcy and the IRS".